About Field Education

 The WSU School of Social Work is pleased to announce we are now accepting applications for the Wayne Together Collaborative.
-The application is now available online at https://forms.wayne.edu/56a117ecdd3c7 We are currently still accepting applications.
+The application is now available online at https://forms.wayne.edu/56a117ecdd3c7

 We are one of 13 cohort sites to receive a University Partnership grant by The National Child Welfare Workforce Institute (NCWWI)."Wayne Together" – Child Welfare Learning and Leadership Collaborative is funded by the Children's Bureau, Administration for Children and Families, USDHHS.
 The WSU School of Social Work will collaborate with the Children's Services division of the Michigan Department of Health and Human Services, Wayne County.

 Advantages to participation in the "Wayne Together" Collaborative Program include the following: